visalrajeev/Rock-Paper-Scissor/README.md

-# Stone-Paper-Scissor
+# Rock-Paper-Scissor
-Stone Paper Scissor using Python
+Rock Paper Scissor using Python

 Python 3.6 or above is required